Thairo Estrada Preview, Player Props: Giants vs. Reds

-Thairo Estrada -- with a slugging percentage of .317 in his past 10 games (including zero homers) -- will be in action for the San Francisco Giants against the Cincinnati Reds, with Brandon Williamson on the hill, on August 29 at 9:45 PM ET.
+Thairo Estrada -- with a slugging percentage of .341 in his past 10 games (including zero home runs) -- will be in action for the San Francisco Giants against the Cincinnati Reds, with Hunter Greene on the mound, on August 30 at 3:45 PM ET.

 Thairo Estrada Game Info & Props vs. the Reds